Regression for Astronomical Data with Realistic Distributions, Errors and Non-linearity: Regression methods

 Beyond standard maximum MAP or ML estimation, the generative capabilities of NF models allow for parameter estimation by minimizing the distribution distance.
 In this approach, we first generate $(\bx_{\rm gen}, \obs[,\rm gen]{\bx}, \err[,\rm gen]{\bx})$ as previously described.
 We then generate $y_{\rm gen}$ according to $P(y|\bx, \btheta)$, followed by $\err[,\rm gen]{y}$ based on $P(\err{y}|y)$.
 In the next step, noise is introduced to $y_{\rm gen}$ according to $\err[,\rm gen]{y}$.
 Finally, we use the $p$-value from the \tdks\ between $(\obs[,\rm gen]{\bx}, \obs[,\rm gen]{y})$ and $(\obs{\bx}, \obs{y})$ as the optimization objective to find the best $\btheta$.
 In the following sections, we refer to the ML(or MAP with uniform prior)-based estimation as the ``\mlmethod'' and the 2D KS-based estimation as the ``\ksmethod''.
 The \ksmethod\ demonstrates greater robustness than the standard \mlmethod, as to be shown in \autoref{sec:experiment}.

+For the \mlmethod, we employ a gradient descent algorithm to find the ML or MAP solution, with the gradient calculated via automatic differentiation.
+For the \ksmethod, given that the \tdks\ is not amenable to automatic differentiation, we apply a grid search method to determine the maximum p-value solution.
+Specifically, we first generate a coarse grid covering the initial-guess interval (prior) of the parameters and calculate the p-value at each node.
+We then calculate the weighted average and standard deviation, using the p-value as the weight.
+New grids are generated, covering the 2$\sigma$ range.
+We repeat this approach until the weighted average converges.
+Finally, we use this converged weighted average as the maximum p-value solution.

+For the \mlmethod, we have two options for generating data points from the posterior distribution.
+The first is a standard MCMC or HMC sampling approach.
+The second is to generate samples based on the prior distribution and calculate the likelihood as weights, thereby obtaining a weighted sample that represents the posterior distribution.
+This method leverages the parallel processing capabilities of GPUs and yields samples with equivalent statistical power to MCMC- or HMC-based samples.
+Therefore, although MCMC sampling is also implemented, we adopt this weighted strategy in this work.
+In the case of the \ksmethod, obtaining a rigorous posterior sample is infeasible.
+Consequently, we generate data points from the prior distribution and utilize the p-value provided by \tdks\ as an approximate weight for each data point.

-We should point out that, similar formulas to \autoref{eq:integral} have been derived in previous works \citep[e.g.][]{Kelly07, Feldmann19, Bartlett2023}.
+We should point out that, similar formulas to \autoref{eq:integral} have been derived in previous works \citep[e.g.][]{Kelly07, Feldmann19, Bartlett2023,Martin2024}.
 Compared to those works, our approach has several key improvements.
 First, our method is not restricted to linear regression problems, unlike the approach presented in \cite{Kelly07}.
 Next, we employ an NF framework to estimate $P(\bx)$ directly from the data, unlike the approach of \cite{Feldmann19} which requires the user to provide this information as input.
-In addition, the NF approach offers greater efficiency and flexibility compared to the GMM used in \cite{Kelly07} and \cite{Bartlett2023} to model $P(\bx)$.
+In addition, the NF approach offers greater efficiency and flexibility compared to the GMM used in \cite{Kelly07}, \cite{Bartlett2023} and \cite{Martin2024} to model $P(\bx)$.
+This advantage is demonstrated in the subsequent analysis and in \cite{Yan2025}.
 Finally, our method accounts for the correlation between $\bx$ and $\err{\bx}$, a common feature of astronomical data due to the Poisson nature of photon counts and the prevalent use of S/N based observation strategies.
 These improvements lead to enhanced performance compared to previous works, especially for datasets with limited S/N, as to be demonstrated below in \autoref{sec:experiment}.